XiaoFeiHe1993/eslint-plugin-state/README.md

-# eslint-plugin-nns
+# eslint-plugin-state

-add comment line for this.state

-## Feature list

- * if you not add comment line for state, it will show suggestion
+if you not add comment line for state, it will show suggestion

 ## Installation